All Episodes

 We're not on an upward mobile track here economically.

-You're not earning much more than you earned ten years ago.
+You're not earning much more than you earned 10 years ago.

 You're really, really worried about your kids' futures.

-You don't know what kind of opportunity they're gonna have.
+You don't know what kind of opportunities they're going to have.

-They're graduating from college if they even fortunate enough to do that with so much college debt, student loan debt, that it's gonna take them years to pay that off and even start getting ahead.
+They're graduating from college if they even are fortunate enough to do that with so much college debt, student loan debt, that it's going to take them years to pay that off and even start getting ahead.

 There are just a number of things that alarm you.